Last Updated on November 4, 2023 by Fredrick Miller

 - Suitable for high-polyester substrates, such as performance wear or polyester-coated products

-- More expensive upfront, as it requires specialized equipment such as a sublimation printer and heat press.
+- More expensive upfront, as it requires specialized equipment such as a sublimation printer for heat transfer and heat press.

 - Limited to high-polyester substrates, so not suitable for all materials